SteVentis/architecture-lab-event-driven/README.md

 ## 📌 Architecture Overview

-This project demonstrates an **event-driven order processing system** using the **Outbox Pattern** to ensure reliable message delivery.
+This project demonstrates an **event-driven order processing system** using the **Outbox and Inbox Patterns** to ensure reliable message delivery and idempotent processing.

 The system is designed around three main components:

 - **Order API**: Receives incoming requests and stores both the order and the corresponding event in the database within a single transaction.
-- **Outbox Publisher**: Continuously scans the Outbox table and publishes pending events to RabbitMQ.
+- **Event Publisher**: Continuously scans the Outbox table and publishes pending events to RabbitMQ.
-- **Order Processor**: Consumes events from the message queue and executes the business logic, updating the order lifecycle.
+- **Event Processor**: Consumes events from the message queue, performs idempotency checks using the Inbox Pattern to prevent duplicate processing, executes the business logic, and updates the order lifecycle within a transactional boundary.

 ---